 No, many of the Club’s members are not enrolled in economics courses at their high school.
 While it is necessary for economics to be a passion of every applicant, a course is not required and does not reflect negatively on an applicant.

-How is the club structured?
+How is leadership structured?

 Does the club have a board of advisors?

 No, the JEC is an entirely student-run nonprofit and has had little to no external assistance in regards to administration.